talonfms/rack-sources/README.md

       ...
     end

-Now you can check any request to see who came to your site via an affiliated link and use this information in your application.
-Affiliate tag is saved in the cookie and will come into play if user returns to your site later.
+Now you can check any request to see who came to your site via an source link and use this information in your application.
+Source tag is saved in the cookie and will come into play if user returns to your site later.

     class ExampleController < ApplicationController
       def index